-Bolbitis heteroclita doesn’t require a great deal of light to grow, and direct sunlight can quickly dry it out.
+Bolbitis heteroclita doesn’t require a great deal of light to grow, and direct sunlight can quickly out its delicate leaves.
 It should do just fine in most low light terrarium environments.

-Considering this fern is often sold as an aquatic plant, it doesn’t need to be constantly saturated with water.
-Like many other terrarium plants, it’ll thrive with regular, even moisture.
+Considering this fern is often sold as an aquatic plant, it surprisingly doesn’t need to be constantly saturated with water.
+In fact, it really doesn’t like to partially submerged in water.
+Like many other closed terrarium plants, it’ll thrive with regular even moisture.

 Temperature & Humidity

-As a dwarf variety, Bolbitis heteroclita ‘Difformis’ grows very slowly and won’t grow taller than 4 inches, making it perfect for smaller terrariums.
+As a dwarf variety, Bolbitis heteroclita ‘Difformis‘ grows very slowly and won’t grow taller than 4 inches.
+It tends to grow wide rather than tall, making it perfect carpeting plant for smaller terrariums.